 • 1/2 teaspoon kosher salt, divided

-• 2 pounds boneless skinless chicken breasts, or thighs, cut into 1-inch pieces
+• 2 pounds boneless skinless chicken breasts, cut into 1-inch pieces

-• 2 large garlic cloves, grated or finely minced
+• 2 garlic cloves, grated or finely minced

-• 1 tablespoon white wine vinegar, or lemon juice
+• 1 tablespoon white wine vinegar, or lemon juices

 For the Orange Sauce